Linear Response Selected Configuration Interaction: Introduction

 Some static properties, such as polarizabilities, can (in principle) be obtained from finite-field calculations.
 However, a proper LR formulation provides access to frequency-dependent and damped response functions, enabling properties such as core-excited spectra\cite{ekstrom2006x,fahleson2016polarization,fransson2016k} and C$_6$ dispersion coefficients\cite{fowler1990c,jiemchooroj2005complex}.
 Many important molecular properties are naturally formulated within response theory \cite{norman2011perspective,helgaker2012recent}, including polarizabilities, magnetizabilities, NMR shielding tensors, and spin-spin coupling constants.
 A linear response framework thus greatly extends the scope of accessible molecular properties and spectroscopic observables.
 Although we are not aware of any existing LR-SCI implementations, we note that there has been some work reported on (real) time-propagation with the time-dependent adaptive configuration interaction (TD-ACI) method\cite{schriber2019time} and time-dependent adaptive sampling configuration interaction (TD-ASCI) method\cite{shee2025real}, which gives access to absorption spectra by Fourier transforming the time-domain correlation functions.
 Linear response theory has also been explored within other theoretical frameworks capable of providing near-FCI results, notably with DMRG\cite{dorando2009analytic,nakatani2014linear}, and for FCIQMC\cite{booth2012communication,blunt2015krylov,samanta2018response}.

 In this work, we extend SCI methods to molecular response properties using a variant of Heat-bath CI (HCI)\cite{holmes2016heat}.
 Applying linear response theory with SCI wave functions is formally straightforward, as the method is CI-based and standard exact-state theory applies.
 One of the main challenges lies in determinant selection, as determinants important for response properties are often different from those that are required for an accurate description of the ground state.
 Ultimately, this can lead to slow or even non-convergent response functions as the CI expansion grows.
 We note that related considerations for ground-state expectation values have been addressed with the \emph{property}-focused selection scheme by \citeauthor{angeli2001multireference}\cite{angeli2001multireference}.
 To address this, we introduce response-theory motivated determinant-selection criteria to augment an initial ground-state SCI wave function with determinants expected to be relevant for molecular response properties, and demonstrate the approach for a range of properties, including static polarizabilities, damped polarizabilities applied to X-ray absorption spectra, and nuclear spin-spin coupling constants.
+The overall workflow of the LR-SCI procedure, including the iterative selection of determinants for both the ground and response spaces, is illustrated in Figure \ref{fig:lrsci_workflow}.